vladcalin/vladcalin.github.io/_pages/about.md

 problems.

-I believe that having a good understanding on a broad range of topics can help an individual see (and understand) the the big picture and adapt accordingly.
+I believe that having a good understanding on a broad range of topics can help an individual see (and understand) the big picture and adapt accordingly.

 Very briefly, my skill set includes Python, Windows and Linux operating